-Direct current, DC
+Direct Current, DC

-Alternating current, AC
+Alternating Current, AC

-In alternating current (AC), Electrons only oscillates.
-This is because the voltage of the circuit changes periodically.
+The alternating current (AC) current only vibrates without a certain direction.
+This is because the voltage in the circuit changes periodically.

 Since the household power source is AC, there is no polarity mark where the plug is inserted.
 The frequency of AC power in Korea is 60Hz.
 In other words, the voltage reverses twice and returns to its original state, repeating 60 times per second.
 Electronic products that use AC power do not need polarity marks, so you don't have to worry about the (+) and (-) polarities when plugging in.